hidao80/HowIsGoing/docs/README.md

 1. You can add more tasks for today by entering them again from the Task Entry dialog.
 1. You can check the status of the tasks you have entered in the "My status" and "Everyone's status" screens.
 At this time, you can only edit the status of your own tasks and notes.
 1. Only your own task status and notes will be automatically saved 3 seconds after you stop typing.
-1. You can only see today's tasks.
+1. ~~You can only see today's tasks.~~ You can now view and edit past and future tasks as well.

 ## Screenshot